Kybikcube/Kybikcube/README.md

 ## Which bible libraries do I use
              Python - I know the Bible libraries:
-             Disnake is For writing bots on the Discord platform, Sqlite3 is For databases (I don't know until the end).
+             Disnake is For writing bots on the Discord platform,

 ## The operating system
   [![Windows](https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white)](https://www.microsoft.com/en-us/windows)